kpreisser/MouseClickSimulator/README.md

-# Mouse Click Simulator for TT Rewritten
+# Mouse Click Simulator for Toontown Rewritten

 This is a new implementation of the older **TT Mouse Click Simulator** that is intended to work with Toontown Rewritten.
 It is implemented in C# and runs on Windows on .NET Framework 4.6 or higher.